muratk3n/thirdwave/en/tweets/2020/week4.md

 I trawl.. it's what I do.
 I trawl many places for pol analysis ideas.
-The Bernie-Warr-Biden poll time series correlation idea partly came from Dick Morris actually (he has a YT channel, now behind paypal -bad for him-).
+The Bernie-Warr-Biden poll time series correlation idea partly came from Dick Morris actually (he has a YT channel, now behind paywall -bad for him-).
 He looked at the sum of Bernie-Biden poll counts, saw the sum did not change much indicating shared votes base (one's loss other's gain).
 Guy is a pro, thinking empirically - always looking for